Shaq rejects celebrity status: 'These people are out of their freaking mind'

 Shaquille O’Neal is done.

-The four-time NBA champion and one of the greatest basketball players of all-time renounced his celebrity status in an interview with the New York Post.
+The four-time NBA champion and one of the greatest basketball players of all time renounced his celebrity status in an interview with the New York Post.
 The 7-foot-1 former Los Angeles Lakers superstar, who is also one of the most recognizable athletes, is done with the glitz and glamour.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM